AI Jobs in Canada

 Posted

-Contributors may design rigorous electrical engineering problems reflecting professional practice, evaluate AI solutions for correctness, assumptions, and constraints, validate calculations or simulations using Python (NumPy, Pandas, SciPy), improve AI reasoning to align with industry-standard logic, and apply structured scoring criteria to multi-step problems.
+Contributors may design graduate- and industry-level mechanical engineering problems grounded in real practice, evaluate AI-generated solutions for correctness, assumptions, and engineering logic, validate analytical or numerical results using Python (NumPy, SciPy, Pandas), improve AI reasoning to align with first principles and accepted engineering standards, and apply structured scoring criteria to assess multi-step problem solving.

 $38 / hour